hunterkepley/nothing-to-see-here/README.md

 If there's any missing py libraries, create a virtual env using python's `venv` module.
 Then, source into that venv and run `pip install -r requirements.txt` to install everything needed

+*IMPORTANT*: Use `python -m venv --system-site-packages env` to set up the virtual environment.
+This uses the picamera+libcamera libraries directly from Raspbian bundled together.
+If you try to install `picamera2` from pip, you won't be able to install libcamera, you need the system packages.

+In the case of this project, the `cs` bash script is set up to source into the env for you when it runs.
+You may want to install packages or edit this project, source into the virtual env before doing so.
+You may need to edit the `cs` bash script to match your virtual env name if it is not `env`

 ## Authentication